dehun/site/pages/articles/18_sep_2013-How to win friends and influence people. Livejournal version.md

 By target auditory I mean for example photographers.

 So we have 2 problems:
-* Find people which are target auditory
+* Find people which are target auditory.
-* Make that people to subscribe to our journal(friend us)
+* Make that people to subscribe to our journal(friend us).

 ## People filtering ##
 The solution to the first problem is very simple - there are already formed lists by subject we want.